2023 LOG Sustainability Report

 Case Studies

-In parallel, we empowered the R&D unit’s employees by participating in a variety of trainings and seminars to improve our knowledge in the field.
-We invested close to 40 hours in their participation in circular economy webinar, recycled packaging, future of circular Polyoleins and more.
-In addition, we conducted a sustainability presentation to our sales team in June 2022.
+In parallel, we empowered the R&D unit’s employees by participating in a variety of training and seminars to improve our knowledge in the field.

 Reducing the environmental impact of our production sites